 Fresh greens like arugula and pea shoots perfectly complement the heartier denser grains like farro in a salad.
 If arugula isn’t your thing, you can also swap it out with any other lettuce such as spinach, kale, or even romaine!

 Three: Top with Something Crunchy & Something Warm!

 What really makes a salad go from boring to amazing is a combination of textures.
 Your grain provides something smooth and chewy, your lettuce provides a fresh subtle bite, but now it’s time for some crunch!
 On the fresh side, I added in radish, which when sliced super thin is PERFECT in salads and has a really mild flavor!
 Then I charred some snap peas and toasted some pine nuts for something cooked and saltier in the dish.

-I’m definitely team homemade dressing 99% of the time.
+I’m definitely on team homemade dressing 99% of the time.
 To make the Lemon Garlic dressing in this recipe all you need to do is blend some garlic, lemon, apple cider vinegar olive oil, salt, and pepper together for a creamy delicious dressing!
-If lemon and garlic aren’t your thing you can also check out this Pomegranate dressing or my favorite vegan pesto recipe that I use on pizzas and in many grain bowls I make.
+If lemon and garlic aren’t your preferences, you can also check out this Pomegranate dressing or my favorite vegan pesto recipe that I use on pizzas and in many grain bowls.

-How to Store Your Grain Salad for Leftovers
+How to Store Your Grain Salad As Leftovers

 One of the most common questions I get asked is how to store leftovers.
 For this farro salad, I actually recommend storing each ingredient separately.
 When you’re ready to eat simply add the ingredients together in a dish and top with your dressing.
 If you do need to bring this with you for lunch, definitely store the dressing separately until you are ready to eat or it will make your greens soggy.